ShaikMohammedSajid261/ToDoList-App-Java-/README.md

 Run the application on an Android emulator or connect a physical Android device to your computer.
 Resolve any errors or issues that may arise during compilation and execution.

+Note:The exection of the app is located in doit->appsrc file